DevAra007/Tresure_Hunter/README.md

 Maintained and updated game documentation, including mechanics, rules, and storyline descriptions.

 Feel free to use my code but kindly make a reference.
-Enjoy!
-If you ever win Insane, please send a screenshot to email DerekAyo01@gmail.com
+Enjoy and if you ever win Insane, please send a screenshot to email DerekAyo01@gmail.com